-This proof from [20] introduces a different set of purity concerns.
+This proof from [26] introduces a different set of purity concerns.
 In Hilbert's argument, a field is defined whose elements are equivalence classes of segments.
-These are not geometric notions and the objects are not in the model but are what model theorist now call 'imaginary [32] elements'22.
+These are not geometric notions and the objects are not in the model but are what model theorist now call 'imaginary [40] elements' 44.
 This objection is somewhat reduced by Heyting's proof.
 Heyting still defines a field, but its elements are points of the given plane.
 Even if we have the fields as the points on a line, the construction of the three dimensional model goes far afield from geometry.
 These new objects do not have 'geometric interpretations'.
+One on the hand, the objects of the field are viewed as numbers.
+In Hilbert's formulation, they are equivalence classes of segments (hardly a geometric notion).
+Even accepting the domain of the field (as points on a single line), the operation of multiplication while explained geometrically is hardly geometrical in a Greek sense.
 The modern geometry of homogenous quadruples is employed in the construction.
 This is essentially a metamathematical argument constructing a three-space out of whole cloth and embedding the original plane in it.
-This seems to be a really new method introduced by Hilbert23.
-It is very different from Hilbert's geometric construction of counterexamples to Desargues or the geometric argument for Theorem 4.0.9 given by Levi [29] or in the appendix.
+This seems to be a really new method introduced by Hilbert45.
+It is very different from Hilbert's geometric construction of counterexamples to Desargues or the geometric arguments for Theorem 4.0.1 given by Levi [37] or in the appendix.
 At the least it is a precursor of the modern notion of the interpretation of one theory in another.
 Moreover, Hilbert's proof of Desargues in an affine plane (Proposition 2.3.9.2) with congruence also goes through this metamathematical trick of embedding in three-space and deducing the result from the known proof of Desargues in 3-space.
-In fact, as pointed out in [3], Desargues gave a geometric proof of his theorem (in three dimensions) in the affine case using the theorem of Menelaus.
+In fact, as pointed out in [4], Desargues gave a geometric proof of his theorem in the in three dimensional affine case using the theorem of Menelaus.